Romania in the Eurovision Song Contest 2015: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 In the 2015 contest, Australia also competed directly in the final as an invited guest nation.
 The European Broadcasting Union (EBU) split up the competing countries into five different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 26 January 2015, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 26 January 2015, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Romania was placed into the first semi-final, to be held on 19 May 2015, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2015 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Romania was set to perform in position 15, following the entry from Albania and before the entry from Georgia.

 All three shows were broadcast in Romania on TVR1, TVRi and TVR HD with commentary by Bogdan Stănescu.
 The Romanian spokesperson, who announced the Romanian votes during the final, was Sonia Argint Ionescu.